boyter/boyter.org/content/posts/2015-06-28-sanity-testing.md

 The following examples are considered sanity tests.

-* Compiling and running a &#8220;Hello world!&#8221; program for a new developer environment
+* Compiling and running a "Hello world!" program for a new developer environment

 * Checking that a calculator when given 2 + 2 produces 4 as the result